-\MAT 140 Analytical Geometry and Calculus I 4 SHC This course includes the following topics: derivative and integrals of polynomials, rational, logarithmic, exponential, trigonometric and inverse trigonometric functions; curve sketching; maxima and minima of functions; related rates; work; and analytic geometry.
+\MAT 140 Analytical Geometry and Calculus I 4 SHC

+This course includes the following topics: derivative and integrals of polynomials, rational, logarithmic, exponential, trigonometric and inverse trigonometric functions; curve sketching; maxima and minima of functions; related rates; work; and analytic geometry.
 Prerequisites: MAT 111 or equivalent.
 (4/0)

-\MAT 141 Analytical Geometry and Calculus II 4 SHC This course includes the following topics: continuation of calculus of one variable to include analytic geometry; techniques of integration; volumes by integration and other applications; infinite series including Taylor series; and improper integrals.
-Prerequisite: MAT 140 (4/0)
+\MAT 141 Analytical Geometry and Calculus II

+This course includes the following topics: continuation of calculus of one variable to include analytic geometry; techniques of integration; volumes by integration and other applications; infinite series including Taylor series; and improper integrals.
+Prerequisite: MAT 140.
+(4/0)

-MAT 155 Contemporary Mathematics 3 SHC
+MAT 155 Contemporary Mathematics

 This course includes techniques and applications of the following topics: elementary number theory, algebra, geometry, measurement, graph sketching and interpretations and descriptive statistics.
-Prerequisite: MAT 100 or MAT 101 or equivalent placement scores.
+Prerequisite: MAT 032 or equivalent test scores.
 (3/0)